alan-turing-institute/solar-panel-detection/doc/matching.md

 4. Nearest REPD neighbour for OSM nodes, where REPD has "Scheme" in the title, with a distance threshold of 5KM.
 5. Repeat 4, with no distance threshold

-Repeat matching rules 1-5 for non-operational REPD entries
+Repeat matching rules 1-5 for non-operational REPD entries.
+Label these match rules 1a, 2a etc.

 # Matches